icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 ## C# mapping

-A Slice class maps to a public C# class with the same name, and each Slice field maps to a public C# field with the same name (converted to Pascal case).
+A Slice class maps to a public C# class with the same name.
+If the Slice class has no base class, the mapped class derives from [`SliceClass`](csharp:IceRpc.Slice.SliceClass), the base class for all C# Slice classes.

-Regular fields and tagged fields are mapped the same way: you can't tell if a field is tagged or not by looking at the API of the generated record class.

-If the Slice class has no base class, the mapped class derives from [`SliceClass`](csharp:IceRpc.Slice.SliceClass).
-The Slice `AnyClass` keyword maps to `SliceClass` as well.

 For example: